alekskimeu/alekskimeu/README.md

 </div>
 <br>
 <p>
-I'm a Software Engineer based in Nairobi - Kenya.
-I enjoy creating stuff with code and learning new techs to keep up with the dynamic IT industry.
-There's always something new to learn, especially in IT. <br>
+I'm ALEX KIMEU, a Software Developer in love with <a href="https://jamstack.org/what-is-jamstack/">JAMstack</a>.
-I write about tech stuff on <a href="https://alex-kimeu.com/blog" target="_blank"><b>my blog</b></a> & general life stuff on <a href="#" target="_blank"><b>BDADG blog</b></a> <br>
+I enjoy learning & building stuff with code.
+Apart from coding and learning new techs, I write about tech on my <a href="https://alex-kimeu.com/blog" target="_blank">blog</a> & about general life stuff on
-Apart from coding and learning new techs, I enjoy video gaming and playing & watching football.
+<a href="https://bdadg.com/blog" target="_blank">BDADG</a>.
 </p>